The Staircase

 After constructing the landing (two parts with one step difference in height),

-we hauled up the stringers to double check that they would actually start
+we hauled up the stringers to double check that they would actually start and

 finish in the correct spots.
 Phew!!!